13 Top Skills to Add to Your Resume (and How to Include Them)

 Some of its key features are:

-- Offers high customizability of colors, font, and layout
+- Offers customization of colors, fonts, and layouts.

 Here are some keywords that can help you highlight your leadership capabilities:

 - Talks about your ability and experience in teaching and mentoring your team members.

 - Highlights your willingness to lead a team and can be included in your experience section.

 - You can use this word in a sentence in such a way that it explains how you are flexible about your work and can lead from the front.